gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 We now have the start of a nice personal site!

-But, there are a few problems.
+But there are a few problems.
 First, it'd be nice if the page content was centered on the screen like in part two of the tutorial.
 And second, we should really have some sort of global navigation so it's easy for visitors to find and visit each of the sub-pages.

 Let's tackle these problems by creating our first layout component.